ethereum/solidity-website/src/posts/2025-03-27-the-case-for-eof.md

 [The EVM Object Format](https://evmobjectformat.org) is a long awaited upgrade that modernizes the EVM and removes obstacles that have wide-ranging effects on the entire language, tooling and application ecosystem on Ethereum.
-Solidity is in full support of the proposal and in this post I would like to explain why.
+Solidity is in full support of the proposal and in this post we would like to explain why.
-I will address the benefits it brings and the reasons why alternatives proposed so far fall short of achieving the same goals.
+We will address the benefits it brings and the reasons why alternatives proposed so far fall short of achieving its goals.

 ## Benefits of EOF